Zeeshan Ashraf

-Zeeshan Ashraf Qasmi (born 28 February 1977 in Quetta, Pakistan) is a field hockey full back.
+Zeeshan Ashraf Qasmi (born 28 February 1977 in Quetta, Pakistan) is a former field hockey full back from Pakistan.
 He made his international debut for Pakistan in 2001, and competed in the 2006 Commonwealth Games.

 Career

-He served as Captain of the Pakistan national field hockey team for the 2008 Summer Olympics in Beijing, and the 2010 Hockey World Cup in India.
+He captained the Pakistan national field hockey team during the 2008 Summer Olympics in Beijing, and the 2010 Hockey World Cup in India.
 In the latter tournament, Pakistan finished 12th of 12th, after which Ashraf announced that all players on the team, himself included, would retire.